jervisfm/cs148-project/Readme.md

 For your convenience, copies of the above third party libraries are also available under the third_party_deps/ folder of this project.

+## Gameplay
+Movement : WASD to move the player, mouse to move the camera angle.
+When close to a mirror (it has to be highlited) : F1 / F2 to turn it clockwise / counterclockwise.

+Edit mode (for debugging / map creation) : press "E" to toggle edit mode, press Enter to stick to the currentlly selected (i.e. "red-tinted" model).
+When moving around, the model will follow the player.
+Press Enter again when the model has reached its final destination.

 ## Images
 ### Pyramid Model 1